Dimensioners that measure anything from parcels to pallets

 Why is computer vision taking the lead in dimensioning technology?

 Traditional systems solved part of the problem.
 Lasers gave speed, sensors gave affordability, and LiDAR handled odd shapes when budgets allowed.
-But freight environments are messy, and those methods often hit limits.
-That’s where computer vision has been finding traction.
+But freight environments are messy, and these approaches often hit limits in real operations.
+That is where computer vision–based dimensioning technology has been gaining traction.

 Accuracy that adapts